OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Optional prerequisites
 ........................

-Certain Slurm_ tools and plugins require additional prerequisites **before** building Slurm:
+Certain Slurm_ tools and plugins require additional prerequisites **before** building Slurm_ RPM packages:

 1. IPMI_ library: If you want to implement power saving as described in the Power_Saving_Guide_ then you must install the FreeIPMI_ development library prerequisite::